Abatement

 A contemplation of marriage clause is a provision in your will that prevents it from being automatically cancelled when you marry a particular named person.

-Contesting a [will](/glossary/will) (contentious probate) is the legal process of challenging a will's validity or claiming financial provision from an estate when someone believes the will is invalid, improperly executed, or fails to provide adequately for dependents.
+Contesting a will (contentious probate) is the legal process of challenging a will's validity or claiming financial provision from an estate when someone believes the will is invalid or inadequate.

 A contingent interest is a right to receive inheritance or trust property only if a specific condition is met, such as reaching a certain age or surviving another person.